jchi100/Python-API/README.md

 # Python-API

-This project is to answer a fundamental question: "What's the weather like as we approach the equator?"
+The project WeatherPy is to answer a fundamental question: "What's the weather like as we approach the equator?"

-WeatherPy

-By creating a project with Python to visualize the weather of 500+ cities across the world of varying distance from the equator.
-A simple Python library, the OpenWeatherMap API is used to get latitude and longitude of world cities.
+With Jupiter Notebook, WeatherPy visualizes the weather of 500+ cities across the world of varying distance from the equator.
+A Python library, the OpenWeatherMap API is used to get latitude and longitude of world cities.

 A series of scatter plots generated to showcase the following relationships:
 •	Temperature (F) vs. Latitude